alexprice1/Bold/README.md

 ## How to use

-In a web.js file at your project root, use the following to set up a kralo server:
+In a web.js file at your project root, use the following to set up a bold server:

-    var nm = require('kralo');
+    var nm = require('bold');

     var config = {
       appName: 'ExampleApp',